politech-dev/campoamigo-wallet/README.md

-# AQUA Wallet
+# CampoAmigo

-AQUA is a free, open-source wallet for iOS and Android.
+CampoAmigo is a free, open-source wallet for iOS and Android.

 ## Resources